 Cauda Equina Syndrome

 South Florida: If you or a loved one has suffered paralysis or other serious permanent injures due to a doctor who failed to diagnose cauda equina syndrome in Florida or anywhere in the United States, you probably have a medical malpractice case.
 It’s best to contact a personal injury lawyer now because there are always limitations in how long you have to sue.
-Although we are located in Broward County Florida, we are available to serve you anywhere in the U.S. With a Florida Super lawyer* in our law firm who has practiced personal injury law for more than 36 years, we want to be able to help you or your family member with the medical malpractice case.
+Although we are located in Broward County Florida, we are available to serve you anywhere in the U.S. With a Florida Super lawyer* in our law firm who has practiced personal injury law for over 40 years, we want to be able to help you or your family member with the medical malpractice case.
 Cauda equina cases can have tragic consequences.
 If the cauda equina syndrome is not timely recognized, the malpractice can result in paralysis, incontinence of bowel and bladder, and other major problems.
 Caude equina syndrome is a medical emergency!
 If not treated as such, and injury results, that is medical malpractice.
 Our personal injury law firm is ready to immediately review your case to see if medical malpractice occurred.
 Call us now for immediate assistance.

 The American Association of Neurological Surgeons defines the cauda equina as a collection of nerves at the end of the spinal cord that resembles a horse’s tail.
 This bundle of nerves is responsible for sending and receiving messages to organs of the pelvic area and to the lower limbs of the body.
 When the nerves of the cauda equina are compressed, sensation is cut off to the lower half of the body and it is considered a medical emergency which requires immediate spinal surgery.